KahWee - Web Development, AI Tools & Tech Trends

 Coming from systems with git push deployments, this felt like a step backwards.

-Here's my contrarian take: the terrible interface to update my files worked in Lambda's advantage.
+Here's my contrarian take: the terrible update interface worked in Lambda's favor.

-The deployment friction encouraged me to not deploy too many times.
-What I found myself doing was splitting code into small, focused pieces.
-After all, each time some piece of code reaches stability, it doesn't need touching anymore.
+The deployment friction discouraged frequent deploys.
+I found myself splitting code into small, focused pieces.
+Once a piece of code reached stability, it didn't need touching anymore.
 You don't want to redeploy it just because adjacent code changed.

-This constraint reinforced the core idea of microservices: doing just one small bit super reliably.
+This constraint reinforced the core microservices idea: doing one small thing reliably.

 The Mental Shift